oracle/terraform-provider-oci/website/docs/r/object_storage_object.html.markdown

 # oci_objectstorage_object
 This resource provides the Object resource in Oracle Cloud Infrastructure Object Storage service.

 Creates a new object or overwrites an existing one.
+See [Special Instructions for Object Storage PUT](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/signingrequests.htm#ObjectStoragePut) for request signature requirements.

 ## Example Usage